mishbah/Diving-into-ES2015/README.md

 installed the Babel CLI.
 If you're able to type in `babel-node` without any errors you're ready to move on to the next lesson!

-In order to use all of the ES2015 features available to use, we're going to need to install the ES2015 presets module.
+In order to use all of the ES2015 features available to us, we're going to need to install the ES2015 presets module.
 I would recommend creating a directory somewhere so that we can install the preset module and be able to access it in our code samples and when loading the `babel-node` REPL.
 So